-In the winters, we use woollen clothes.
+In the winter, we use woollen clothes.
 Wool is a poor conductor of heat.
 Moreover, there is air trapped in between the wool fibres.
-This air prevents the flow of heat from our body to the cold surroundings.
+This air prevents the flow of heat from our body to cold surroundings.
 So, we feel warm.

 CBSE Notes for Class 7 Science Free Download for All Chapters

 |CBSE Class 7 Science Study Notes||CBSE Class 7 Science Study Notes|

 |Nutrition in Plants Class 7 Notes Chapter 1||Respiration in Organisms Class 7 Notes Chapter 10|

 |Nutrition in Animals Class 7 Notes Chapter 2||Transportation in Animals and Plants Class 7 Notes Chapter 11|

 |Fibre to Fabric Class 7 Notes Chapter 3||Reproduction in Plants Class 7 Notes Chapter 12|

 |Heat Class 7 Notes Chapter 4||Motion and Times Class 7 Notes Chapter 13|